How to Remove Collections From Your Credit Report

 How long collections stay on your credit report

-Most collection accounts stay on your report for seven years from the date of the first missed payment that led to the collection.
-This is based on the original missed payment with the lender, not the third-party agency that bought your debt.
+Most collection accounts stay on your report for seven years from the date of the first missed payment.
 Making a payment does not reset the clock.

 Conclusion

 Now that you know how to remove collections from credit reports, it's time to focus on bouncing back.
-Fortunately, there are tools like Kikoff to help you along the way.
+Use the steps above alongside tools like Kikoff to dispute errors, report verified rent payments, and get back on track.

 Frequently Asked Questions